kreatoo/website-hugo/content/install.md

 You can use Limine, Grub or if you have a kernel that has EFISTUB enabled (prebuilt kernel does have it enabled), you can use [efictl](https://github.com/kreatolinux/efictl/)

 This guide will show Limine since it is the most tested option.
-You can install Limine by running `nyaa i limine`.
+You can install Limine by running `nyaa install limine`.
 Configuration is already explained greatly on [Arch Wiki](https://wiki.archlinux.org/title/Limine), so i wont repeat it here.

 ## Change the root password